-18.1 Sustainability in laboratories
+Sustainability in laboratories

-University laboratories are energy- and waste-intensive spaces, typically requiring three to 10 times more energy per m2 than typical academic spaces, and their activity consumes considerable amounts of single-use plastics.
+University laboratories are energy- and waste-intensive spaces, typically requiring 3-10 times more energy per m2 than typical academic spaces, and their activity consumes considerable amounts of single-use plastics.
 Therefore, they are key to achieving our climate and sustainability ambitions.

-Since 2020, we have run LEAF through our Sustainability Champions programme, empowering lab users at King's to measure and reduce their environmental footprint.
-In 2022-23, 967 Champions and 44 teams signed up to the LEAF platform, generating CO2 savings of 282 tonnes.
-26 of these teams submitted their LEAF workbooks, with more than 50 per cent (16) receiving Gold, five achieving Silver and five achieving Bronze awards.
-We aim to enrol 100 per cent of our labs in the LEAF programme.
+Since 2020, we have run the Laboratory Efficiency Assessment Framework (LEAF) through our Sustainability Champions programme, empowering lab users at King's to measure and reduce their environmental footprint.
+In 2022-23, 967 champions and 44 teams signed up to the LEAF platform, generating CO_2 savings of 282 tonnes.
+26 of these teams submitted their LEAF workbooks with over 50% (16) receiving Gold, 5 achieving Silver and 5 achieving Bronze awards.
+We aim to enrol 100% of our labs in the LEAF programme.

-To drive a step change in these efforts, a passionate new team within Research Platforms in the RMID is dedicated to reimagining laboratory research practices for sustainability.
-This team has been set up in recognition of the substantial gains that can be made through labs towards our carbon reduction and waste targets, due to their energy- and waste-intensive nature.
+To drive a step change in these efforts, a passionate new team within Research Platforms in the Research Management & Innovation Directorate (RMID) is dedicated to reimagining laboratory research practices for sustainability.
+This team has been set up in recognition of the substantial gains that can be made through labs towards our carbon reduction and waste targets, due to their energy- and wasteintensive nature.

-In collaboration with colleagues from across faculties and E&F, this endeavour aims to drive a transformation in our research operations, fostering sustainable practices and paving the way for innovative sustainability initiatives in labs.
-The goal is to develop a comprehensive Research

-Sustainability Programme that integrates measures and activities into a pioneering actionable roadmap.
-Through investigation of energy consumption, procurement and waste generation, the team will identify areas for improvement and direct initiatives that minimise our ecological footprint.
+In collaboration with colleagues from across faculties and Estates & Facilities, this endeavour aims to drive a transformation in our research operations, fostering sustainable practices and paving the way for innovative sustainability initiatives in labs.
+The goal is to develop a comprehensive Research Sustainability Programme that integrates measures and activities into a pioneering actionable roadmap.
+Through investigation of energy consumption, procurement and waste generation, they will identify areas for improvement and direct initiatives that minimise our ecological footprint.
 The team aims to secure funding for sustainability-focused projects to enable novel ways of reducing King's carbon footprint through the exploration of emerging technologies.
-The roadmap will propel our research community towards practices that merge groundbreaking research with environmental awareness.
+The roadmap will propel our research community towards practices that merge ground-breaking research with environmental awareness.

 An important project in 2022-23 was the Freezer Exchange Scheme.
-In April 2022, King's committed £1 million to improve the sustainability of the cold storage and biobanking infrastructure used by our research teams to reduce the energy consumed by more than one million kilowatt hours per year.
-One year on, the Freezer Exchange Scheme is on track to reaching this goal, achieving a net annual reduction of more than 200,000 kilowatt hours in our first year, enough energy to power more than 65 average UK homes.
+In April 2022, King's committed £1m to improve the sustainability of the cold storage and biobanking infrastructure used by our research teams to reduce the energy consumed by more than one million kilowatt hours per year.
+One year on, the Freezer Exchange Scheme is on track to reaching this goal, achieving a net annual reduction of over 200,000 kilowatt hours in our first year, enough energy to power more than 65 average UK homes.
 King's has recycled 40 old freezers and installed 20 new ones, releasing more than 72 m2 of laboratory space.
-The Freezer Exchange Scheme has been extended until July 2024.
+The freezer exchange scheme has been extended until July 2024.

-19. 2023-24 sustainability targets
+2023-24 Sustainability targets